steve50207/I2P1_Final_project_I-wanna-handout-the-final-project/README.md

 - Execute the I wanna handout the final project!.exe and start to play.

 ## Game Target
-- Collect the documents to get 60 scores in one minute.
+- Both charactors collect the documents to get 60 scores individually in one minute.
 - Take advantage of buff and debuff to get higher scores.

 ## How to control